modus-continens/docs/src/tutorial.md

 modus build [-f <Modusfile>] <CONTEXT> <QUERY>
 ```

-**CONTEXT** is a directory containing any source file that you want to make available to Docker, just like the context directory in `docker build`. **QUERY** is a "invocation" of the rule you want to build, expressed as a *literal*.
-A literal in Modus has the form `foo(arg1, arg2, ...)` where `foo` is the name of the predicate you are referring to, and `arg1`, `arg2`, etc. are arguments.
-Examples of literals in the above file are `my_app("debug")`, `from("rust")`, `set_entrypoint("target/release/my_app")`, etc. You can use "`-f <Modusfile>`" to specify the Modusfile to build, and the default is `Modusfile` in the context directory.
+**CONTEXT** is a directory containing any source file that you want to make available to Docker, just like the context directory in `docker build`. **QUERY** is a literal denoting what you want to build.
+You can use "`-f <Modusfile>`" to specify the Modusfile to build, and the default is `Modusfile` in the context directory.

 In our case, we can use `my_app("debug")` as our query in order to build a debug image.
 However, we can also specify unbounded variables in our query.
-If we simply use `my_app(X)` as our query, Modus will build **two** images in parallel for us, one being the debug image and the other being the release image.
-You can think of it as saying "For all X, as long as `my_app(X)` is defined, build it".
+If we simply use `my_app(X)` as our query, **Modus will build two images in parallel** for us, one being the debug image and the other being the release image.
+You can think of it as saying "For all X, as long as `my_app(X)` can be proven, build it".
 You can also go a step further and add parameters to select the rust channel, base distributions, etc.

 You can't specify a default to these parameters, but you can define versions of `my_app` which takes different numbers (including zero) of parameters, to simulate having a default.
 For example, by adding: